The dawn is quiet II: Gaia XP constraints on the Milky Way's proto-Galaxy from very metal-poor MDF tails: Conclusion

 Our main results are: \begin{enumerate} \item Kinematic diagnostics confirm that stars with $\mathrm{[Fe/H]}\lesssim-1.5$ exhibit negligible net rotation, with median $v_\phi\approx0~\mathrm{km\,s^{-1}}$, consistent with expectations for the dispersion-dominated proto-Galactic population.
 The low scatter in $v_\phi$ across Gaia XP catalogs indicates that these stars belong to an old, dynamically hot component rather than a mixture of rotating substructures.
 An apparent excess of stars with $v_\phi>200~\mathrm{km\,s^{-1}}$ near $\mathrm{[Fe/H]}\gtrsim-1.5$ (Fig.~\ref{fig:gaia_xp_feh_vphi}) is not a true halo feature but arises from thin-disk contaminants whose metallicities are underestimated in certain inference pipelines, particularly those trained primarily on red-giant stars or limited CMD domains.

-\item MDFs from all Gaia XP catalogs, after the recommended quality cuts, are well described by single-slope exponentials over $-3<\mathrm{[Fe/H]}<-2.0$, with slopes centered near $k\approx1$ and an interquartile range of 0.5--2.0 (Figs.~\ref{fig:gaia_xp_mdf} and \ref{fig:gaia_xp_mdf_R_G}).
-The slope remains largely invariant with Galactocentric radius ($R\lesssim10$ kpc) and apparent magnitude, indicating minimal sensitivity to spatial incompleteness or luminosity-class selection.
+\item {MDFs from all Gaia XP catalogs, after the recommended quality cuts, are broadly consistent with single-slope exponentials over $-3<\mathrm{[Fe/H]}<-2.0$, with slopes centered near $k\approx1$ and an interquartile range of 0.6--2.0 (Figs.~\ref{fig:gaia_xp_mdf}, \ref{fig:gaia_xp_mdf_R}, and \ref{fig:gaia_xp_mdf_Gobs}).
+The slope remains largely invariant with Galactocentric radius ($R\lesssim10$ kpc) and with parallax-corrected magnitude, indicating limited qualitative sensitivity to spatial incompleteness or luminosity-class selection.
 Modest inter-catalog differences follow known design choices: APOGEE-anchored label-transfer pipelines yield slightly steeper tails ($k\gtrsim1.2$) owing to limited VMP training coverage, whereas VMP-optimized or CaHK-augmented models produce flatter tails ($k\lesssim0.8$).
-Together, these results support a globally smooth, exponential metal-poor tail characteristic of a chemically well-mixed proto-Galactic population.
+These catalog-dependent effects plausibly explain much of the observed spread in $k$, but they do not alter the main conclusion that the Gaia XP metallicity catalogs consistently recover a broadly smooth, approximately exponential metal-poor tail.}

 \item Our grid of one-zone GCE models quantifies the direct link between the MDF tail slope and the proto-Galaxy's gas-regulation parameters.
 Shallow tails ($k\simeq0.6$) occur only when the initial cold gas reservoir exceeds $\sim10^9\,\mathrm{M_\odot}$, the SFE is below $10^{-10}\,\mathrm{yr^{-1}}$, and inflow contributes less than $20\%$ of the initial mass over the first Gyr.
 Such models produce an early starburst that rapidly heats and displaces the ISM, leading to a steep decline in the SFR.
 Conversely, steeper tails ($k\simeq$1.2--1.4) arise for smaller initial reservoirs ($\lesssim10^8\,\mathrm{M_\odot}$) with sustained, low-level inflow and SFE of order $10^{-9}\,\mathrm{yr^{-1}}$, indicative of gradual, infall-driven growth (Figs.~\ref{fig:parameter_space} and \ref{fig:proto_mw_gas_sfh_mdf}).
 The Gaia XP-based slopes cluster near $k\simeq1.0\pm0.2$, implying a proto-Galaxy with a moderate initial gas mass of $10^{8-9}\,\mathrm{M_\odot}$, moderate inflow, and non-extreme SFE--consistent with a ``quiet'' early buildup rather than a strongly burst-dominated or inflow-starved phase.
 Complementary diagnostics such as the cumulative stellar mass-metallicity relation (Fig.~\ref{fig:cum_stellar_mass_vs_feh}) will further refine these constraints.